SophieHsu/FOV-aware-planner/README.md

 ### Install Overcooked-AI

-It is useful to setup a conda environment with Python 3.7:
+It is useful to setup a conda environment with Python 3.7 using [Anaconda](https://www.anaconda.com/products/individual):

 ```
 conda create -n overcooked_ai python=3.7